albertoRamon/RaspPi/RCD.md

 ### Normalized values for In:
 * 16 / 25 /4 A
 * 63 / 80 / 100 A
+for 40 °C if is more there is a table to calculate the In
 ### Why 30 mA?
 ![alt text](/Pictures/22.png)
 [Reference](https://www.eaton.com/content/dam/eaton/products/electrical-circuit-protection/circuit-breakers/xeffect-rccb/eaton-rcd-application-guide-br019003en-en-us.pdf)